eXsio/nestedj/README.md

 ### Fixing / Initializing / Rebuilding the Tree

 Nested Set is a pretty fragile structure.
 One bad manual modification of the table can destroy it.
 Also inserting big number of records manually would be very hard if you'd have to insert them with the correct left/right/level values.
 Fortunately NestedJ can rebuild the Tree from scratch.
-Just use ```rebuild(Class<N> nodeClass)``` method on the ```NestedNodeRepository<N>```.
+Just use ```rebuild(Class<N> nodeClass)``` method on the ```NestedNodeRepository<ID, N>```.

 ### BUGS